BIO

 In her past collaborative projects, Tia created a performance for one person–her mail carrier, Phil–which unfolded along his mail route with the collaborative participation of 87 residents; she choreographed an entire school–280 students and staff–into a river physically moving through the school campus to pass through all the phases of the water cycle; and she devised participatory performance in which 100 people, most strangers, were guided by text messages directing them through acts of connection with each other and with the satellites orbiting overhead.

-Tia is also co-founder and Director of the Walla Walla Immigrant Rights Coalition's Colectivo de Arte Social (2018-present), which initiates bold creative projects like The Listeners Project: Queremos Escucharte to share unheard stories from the Walla Walla Valley.
+Tia is also Co-founder and Director of the Walla Walla Immigrant Rights Coalition's Colectivo de Arte Social (2018-present), which initiates bold creative projects like The Listeners Project: Queremos Escucharte to share unheard stories from the Walla Walla Valley.

 Tia Kramer attended Macalester College and has a Post Baccalaureate in Fiber + Material Studies from the School of the Art Institute of Chicago, and an MFA in Art + Social Practice from Portland State University.
-She has engaged in projects at venues including the Seattle Art Museum Olympic Sculpture Park, Everson Museum of Art, Henry Art Gallery, Bellevue Art Museum, MadArt Seattle, Harper Joy Theatre, Georgetown Steam Plant, and her beloved Prescott School District.
-Her work has been supported by multiple National Endowment for the Arts Grants for Artist Projects, the Andrew W. Mellon Foundation, Artist Trust, 4Culture, Inatai Foundation, Washington State Library, and others.
+She has engaged in projects at venues including the Seattle Art Museum Olympic Sculpture Park, Everson Museum of Art, King School Museum of Contemporary Art (KSMoCA), Oregon Contemporary, and Henry Art Gallery, her beloved Prescott School District, among others.
+Her work has been supported by multiple National Endowment for the Arts Grants for Artist Projects, New York Foundation for the Arts, Andrew W. Mellon Foundation, Artist Trust, 4Culture, Inatai Foundation, Washington State Library, and others.
 She also currently a Research Associate at Whitman College.

 View full CV here